wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 - Is the inflorescence anthotelic or blastotelic?

-## Subfamily Mimosoideae, within Fabaceae
+## Subfamily Mimosoideae, a sub-family within Fabaceae

 ### The wattle subfamily